 As you go over this list, several “excuses” might come to mind why you typically refrain from asking for help.
 You are of course free not to ask for people’s help, but possibly you are now seeing how not asking is holding you back in life.

-When you freely open yourself up to asking for help, you open doors to a flood of new opportunities, experiences and perspectives.
-No longer are you living within your very own petri dish, you are instead in a universe full of other organisms that can help support your growth, goals and development.
+When you freely open yourself up to asking for help, you open doors to a flood of new opportunities, experiences, and perspectives.
+No longer are you living in your very own petri dish, you are instead in a universe full of other organisms that can help support your growth, goals, and development.
 However, you must be willing to change.
 You must at the very least be willing to give this a go and start reaching out to people.
 Only in this way will things change; only in this way will you change.